If you find a dead bird on the beach, you have three options:

 3. Take a choanal and/or cloacal swab sample and leave the bird on the beach.
 Contact Katie to arrange mailing of the sample.

 1. Leave the bird and report your finding to WDFW.
+(We expect that this will apply to most situations.)

 2. Collect the bird using the guidance below and arrange transport to Katie Haman or other WDFW representative.